-A well-built referral network is an extremely powerful tool for business owners.
+A well-built referral network is an extremely powerful tool for companies to foster business growth.
 After all, referrals are not just a way of getting your foot in the door with prospective customers – they provide a system to follow up with leads and motivate purchases.

 When network members – employees, customers, or partners – make referrals, they are vouching for your company.
 This vouching creates a sense of trust that can lead to more sales and conversions.